Gonmora41/Netflix_Short_Film_Finder/README.md

 - [References](#references)

 ### Project Overview
 In this project we clean data from a recent Netflix database in Power Query.
 With the cleaned data we identify various aspects of the Netflix's Catalogue by showing some insights.
-Leveraging this dataset, we then create a functional Short Movie Finder.
+Leveraging this dataset, we then create a functional Short Film Finder.
 In addition, we model the data for further analysis.

 ![Finder](Finder.png)